ar1s1502/ServerClientTCP-in-C/README.md

 **Cool Features:**
 - Custom C header file to import my serv_functions.c library into the server.c file
 - Server stores commands in a "command map."
 It's technically a list of Command structs, not a map, but the idea is that the command struct maps the command name string to its corresponding execute command function, in a function pointer
-- Server can fork to handle multiple client connections at once
+- Server can fork to handle multiple client connections at once.
+Server logs printed out to the terminal window with the server process.

 Written in terminal vim; used [Leak Sanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizerLeakSanitizer) to ensure memory safety